-Uganda is also a signatory to a number of Regional Economic Communities including the East African Community (EAC), Common Market for Eastern and Southern Africa, Tripartite, the African Continental Free Trade Agreement and has negotiated several Bilateral Agreements including EAC-US Cooperation Agreement on Trade Facilitation, SPS and TBT; and Economic Partnership Agreements.
-So all the RECs contain protocols on SPS and TBT.
+Uganda is also a signatory to a number of Regional Economic Communities including the East African Community (EAC), Common Market for Eastern and Southern Africa (COMESA), Tripartite, the African Continental Free Trade Agreement (AfCFTA) and has negotiated several Bilateral Agreements including EAC-US Cooperation Agreement on Trade Facilitation, SPS and TBT; and Economic Partnership Agreements.
+This means that all the RECs contain protocols on SPS and TBT.

 In Uganda, the responsibilities for SPS and TBT are fragmented across several Ministries, Departments and Agencies (MDAs).
 This has often led to administrative fragmentation and lack of leadership thus preventing effective Coordination and Implementation of SPS and TBT issues at National Level.
 SPS and TBT implementation therefore requires effective coordination among MDAs.